Bourne Flower Bed Maintenance Services

 Integrated Pest Management & Plant Health Care Standards for Bourne's Climate Zone 6b

-Integrated Pest Management (IPM) in Bourne's USDA Zone 6b emphasizes cultural controls such as selecting disease-resistant plants, proper spacing (12-18 inches), and watering at the base to avoid leaf wetness.
-Mechanical controls include hand-weeding and shallow cultivation, while biological controls encourage beneficial insects like ladybugs.
-Chemical controls are a last resort, using the minimum effective rate and prioritizing organic options.
-Common pests include Japanese beetles (June-July), slugs (moist soils), powdery mildew (late summer), aphids, and deer browsing.
-Commercial pesticide applicators must be licensed by the MA Dept Agricultural Resources, follow notification and re-entry interval (12-24 hours) rules, and maintain records.
-Sanitize tools with 70% isopropyl alcohol or 10% bleach for 30 seconds and dispose of diseased material in sealed bags to landfill.
-Quarantine suspect plants and wash hands after handling diseased specimens.
+Integrated Pest Management (IPM) is the standard for plant health care in Bourne’s USDA Zone 6b.
+Begin with cultural controls: select disease-resistant plants suited to local soils, space them 12-18 inches apart for air circulation, and water at the base to avoid leaf wetness.
+Mechanical controls include hand-weeding and using row covers, while biological controls encourage beneficial insects like ladybugs.
+Chemical controls are a last resort and must comply with MA Dept Agricultural Resources licensing and notification requirements, with a re-entry interval of 12-24 hours.
+Common local pests include Japanese beetles (June-July), slugs, powdery mildew, aphids, and deer.
+Sanitize tools with 70% isopropyl alcohol or a 10% bleach solution for 30 seconds to prevent disease spread, and dispose of diseased material in sealed bags to the landfill.

 Seasonal Maintenance Calendar & Weather Coordination for Bourne's Growing Conditions